How to fetch the rrrright doggy toys.

 As pet-lovers, we know how easy it is to get carried away by all the grrreat toys out there – and the next thing you know, you’re asking Rover to spot you some of his puppy chow, for dinner.
 But don’t worry, yelp is on the way:

-Masterpet stores offer a wide variety of quality toys to fit your budget – seven different ranges, to be exact.
+Masterpet offers a wide variety of quality toys to fit your budget and needs.
 And just to give you an idea of their value, all playthings are designed after natural doggy behaviours – and the good kind: chase, hunt and chew.
 Not only that, Spot’s senses will be lapping up our toys with different smells, noises and textures he woofs.
 We’re proud of our toys because they droolly make such a healthy difference in a dog’s life by: